EnviroDIY/ModularSensors/examples/menu_a_la_carte/ReadMe.md

 ### Trinket-Based Tipping Bucket Rain Gauge<!--! {#menu_walk_rain_counter_i2c} -->

-This is for use with a simple external I2C tipping bucket counter based on the [Adafriut Trinket](https://www.adafruit.com/product/1501).
+This is for use with a simple external I2C tipping bucket counter based on the [Adafruit Trinket](https://www.adafruit.com/product/1501).
 All constructor arguments are optional, but the first argument is for the I2C address of the tip counter (if not 0x08) and the second is for the depth of rain (in mm) per tip event (if not 0.2mm).
 Most metric tipping buckets are calibrated to have 1 tip per 0.2mm of rain.
 Most English tipping buckets are calibrated to have 1 tip per 0.01" of rain, which is 0.254mm.